Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 ## Step 2: Prepare your IoT Edge modules

+**Note**: to quickly get things going while full development is ongoing, start with our [sample code](https://github.com/Azure/iotedge/tree/feature/billing/edge-modules/TransactableModuleSample).
+To preview offer purchase and module deplpoyment (without SKU enforcement), it might be easier to start with the container image that we built, linked from the [sample deployment manifest](./contoso.deployment.json).
+More info in Step 3 and onwards.

 A transactable IoT Edge module should use a new EdgeHub API to get the offer and plan it's running with.
-Specifically, the module calls the EdgeHub API, which in turn calls IoT Hub to get the source of truth (“what the customer is paying for”), and the returned information is useful for the module to decide on what to do.
-Keep in mind that while Microsoft handles the usage pipeline and the billing for the offer, each instance of a transactable module is responsible for enforcing the.
+Specifically, the module calls the EdgeHub API, which in turn calls IoT Hub to get the source of truth ("what the customer is paying for"), and the returned information is useful for the module to decide on what to do.
+Keep in mind that while Microsoft handles the usage pipeline and the billing for the offer, each instance of a transactable module is responsible for enforcing the SKU.
 For example, you might want to set a limit in the module to only support 100 tags if the customer is on a basic plan.
 In this case, the module should have logic to enforce that limit based on the the offer and plan in the response of the API call.

 ![image](https://user-images.githubusercontent.com/2320572/149997134-77419272-c1e4-4856-a37e-be66c9652f97.png)